cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 In this chapter you will implement the logic for creating order books.

 In Cosmos SDK the state is stored in a key-value store.
 Each order book will be stored under a unique key composed of four values: port ID, channel ID, source denom and target denom.
-For example, an order book for `mcx` and `vcx` could be stored under `ibcdex-channel-4-mcx-vcx`.
+For example, an order book for `mcx` (`marscoin`) and `vcx` (`venuscoin`) could be stored under `ibcdex-channel-4-mcx-vcx`.
 Define a function that returns an order book store key.

 ```go
 // x/ibcdex/types/keys.go